getShivaCode/JudgementGame/README.md

 ## Future enhancements to the current version:

- 1. Allow the game to be configurable to let 4-8 players play at the same time
+ 1. Allow the game to be configurable to let 3-8 players play at the same time (Completed 1/24/2022)
  2. Support multiple game tables
  3. If any player drops out (or presses reload), the game terminates.
 In the future, I will make the game recoverable if that happens.
 (Completed 11/28/2021)
  4. Port the front end of the game to slack in lieu of the socket.io library